In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Methodology

-\textbf{Cascaded trajectory smoothing.} \am{Despite smooth transitions across fragments, minor 3D inconsistencies may persist (see \cref{fig:merge}), often due to disoriented Gaussians causing blurry or over-reconstructed artifacts~\cite{kerbl20233d}.
+\textbf{Cascaded trajectory smoothing.} \am{Despite smooth transitions across fragments, minor 3D inconsistencies may persist (see \ref{fig:merge}), often due to disoriented Gaussians causing blurry or over-reconstructed artifacts~\cite{kerbl20233d}.
 Since the 3D Gaussian geometry is controlled by the covariance matrix (i.e., rotation $q$ and scaling $s$), we regularize $q$ and $s$ over a fixed window with neighboring frame constraints.
 We adopt off-the-shelf tracking (e.g., CoTracker~\cite{karaev2023cotracker}) and depth models (e.g., DepthAnything~\cite{yang2024depth}) in a sliding window manner for post-processing.
 Given a window $w$, we estimate depth $\mathcal{D}$ and trajectory $\mathcal{T}$ on the video $\mathbf{V}$ (Eq.~\ref{eq:V}) and lift $N$ randomly selected trajectories to 3D using camera intrinsics.
 Points visible for at least $80\%$ frames are smoothed with Exponential Moving Average (EMA) on rotation and scale:

-where $\theta$ is the angle between consecutive rotations, and $\alpha$ is the EMA decay factor.
+where $\theta$ is the angle between consecutive rotations, and $\alpha$ is the EMA decay factor \cready{(set as 0.6)}.
 The process is repeated iteratively until all disoriented Gaussians are corrected, yielding stable and flicker-free 3D reconstructions.}